JuliaStats/MixedModels.jl/docs/src/constructors.md

 ### The `@formula` language in Julia

-MixedModels.jl builds on the the *Julia* formula language provided by [StatsModels.jl](https://juliastats.org/StatsModels.jl/stable/formula/), which is similar to the formula language in *R* and is also based on (Wilkinson and Rogers [1973](https://dx.doi.org/10.2307/2346786)).
-There are two ways to construct a formula in *Julia*.
+MixedModels.jl builds on the the *Julia* formula language provided by [StatsModels.jl](https://juliastats.org/StatsModels.jl/stable/formula/), which is similar to the formula language in *R* and is also based on the notation from Wilkinson and Rogers ([1973](https://dx.doi.org/10.2307/2346786)).
+There are two ways to construct a formula in Julia.
 The first way is to enclose the formula expression in the `@formula` macro:
 ```@docs
 @formula
 ```